2nd Corps (Army of the Republic of Bosnia and Herzegovina)

 The 2nd Corps was one of five, later seven corps in the Army of the Republic of Bosnia and Herzegovina established in early 1992.

 History

-Just like the 1st Corps, the 2nd Corps was established early in 1992.
-This corps along with the 5th Corps had more success than the other Corps.
+The 2nd Corps was formed on September 29, 1992, with its headquarters in Tuzla.
+It was the largest corps of the ARBiH and had the largest operational zone, ranging from Banovići to Gradačac to Brčko to Kladanj.
+Additionally, it also held jurisdiction over the semi-independent Operational Group 8, later the 28th division, in the UN-protected enclaves of Srebrenica and Žepa.

 Operational zones

 The 2nd Corps was responsible for the following districts: Tuzla (where were the headquarters of the corps), Doboj, Bijeljina, Srebrenica, Žepa, Zvornik.